-The purposeful, flexible design of the Booth Theatre allows for the evolution of performances and a deep engagement with audiences.
-Through the configuration of seating risers, opening of the single trap door, installation of set pieces and drapes, and use of creative lighting, the space can be transformed to create a unique performance and audience experience.
+Through the configuration of seating risers, the opening of a single trap door, the installation of set pieces and drapes, and the use of creative lighting, the space at Booth Theatre is easily transformed.
 The building’s massive tipped façade serves as a mirror, coupled with a proscenium-inspired wrapper, to put pedestrians and Comm Ave on stage.

 By the Numbers

-- $10M $10 million naming gift from BU trustee Steve Zide
+- $10M naming gift from BU trustee Steve Zide

 - 250 seat theatre

 - 9 motorized trusses for lighting and scenic elements

 A lot happens behind the scenes at Booth Theatre.
 Immerse yourself in the experience by taking our virtual tour of the performing arts center.

 Watch clips of previous performances and hear from faculty and students about the opportunities Booth Theatre has given them on CFA YouTube.